Ladysmith Black Mambazo: 1960–1986

 In 1967, the group began to make recordings for the SABC station Radio Zulu, appearing in DJ Alexius Buthelezi's popular Cothoza Mfana programme, which spotlighted the music of several local choirs.
 Their success was so great that music producers began enticing the group to sign a recording contract.
 In 1972 the group signed with Gallo Record Company under producer West Nkosi at the organisation's African music division, Mavuthela Music Company (Nkosi was also well known in South Africa as a saxophone jive star).
 Ladysmith Black Mambazo released their first album the following year, Amabutho, which received gold status and was the first album by a black musician or group in South Africa to do so.
 Their subsequent albums also received gold or platinum certification.
 With the release of their second album, they had become professional singers.

-The group saw many changes; whereas the early line-ups were formed of a few Shabalalas and two (Funokwakhe and Joseph) Mazibukos, the group largely included members unrelated to Joseph.
+The group saw many changes; whereas the early line-ups were formed of a few Shabalalas and two Mazibukos, Funokwakhe and Joseph, the group largely included members unrelated to Joseph.
 Joseph Shabalala's cousin Mdletshe Albert Mazibuko (the eldest of the six brothers) joined Mambazo in 1969 as a tenor voice, with his younger brother Milton as an alto voice.
 Albert is the longest remaining member of Ladysmith Black Mambazo aside from Joseph Shabalala and has been a full-time member of the group since 1973.
 After the killing of his brother Milton in 1980, Albert remained in the line-up, by which time his brothers Funokwakhe Mazibuko and Joseph Mazibuko had left Ladysmith Black Mambazo and his youngest brother Abednego had joined.

 In 1976, Shabalala converted to Christianity and a host of religious material now entered the group's repertoire.
 Mambazo's first religious album, Ukukhanya Kwelanga, was released soon afterwards.
 It earned a double platinum disc award, and the group's repertoire came to be dominated by hymns, mostly Methodist.
 Their 1976 LP Ukusindiswa became one of their most popular religious albums, selling double gold discs within three weeks of release.
 By 1981, the group's popularity was such that the apartheid government allowed the members to travel to Cologne, Germany as part of a South African folk music festival.
 The group toured West Germany and appeared on television, and learned some of the German language; for the group's 1981 album Phansi Emgodini, Shabalala composed a song entitled "Wir Grüssen Euch Alle" ("We greet you all").
 The following year, the group travelled back to Germany to appear on a televised quiz programme, bringing about requests for more live appearances.
 A track by the group also appeared on the groundbreaking British compilation album The Indestructible Beat of Soweto.